mmuell-ibm/twilio-async-load-test/ReadMe.md

 3. **`load_test` Function**: Manages the creation of multiple concurrent calls with a staggered start.
 4. **Execution**: Runs the `load_test` function using `asyncio`.

+## FastAPI Application

+The FastAPI application provides a web interface to manage and update the TwiML script and other settings:

+1. **Read Form**: Displays a form to enter or update Twilio settings and the TwiML script.
+2. **Update Settings**: Handles form submissions to update the TwiML script and other settings, saving the script to an XML file specified in the `.env` file.

 ## Requirements

 - `twilio`: The Twilio Python library to interact with the Twilio API.
 - `asyncio`: A library for asynchronous programming in Python.
+- `fastapi`: For building the web interface.
+- `uvicorn`: For serving the FastAPI application.

 ## Running the Project